oldmanbluntz/PulseSync-Automated-Lap-Monitoring-System/README.md

 Here is a shot of the webportal.
 It's currently set to update every 25 milliseconds.
 You can modify that on line 130.

 ![Screenshot 2024-02-12 110554](https://github.com/oldmanbluntz/Slot-Car-Lap-Counter/assets/2407099/90e60df0-9c61-4c25-8916-997d475fa514)

+I have been using Visual Studio Code to upload the files to the ESP32.
+I'm using PlatformIO, and have installed the ESP-IDF extensions for this.
+PlatformIO has the ability to build/upload the files to the SPIFFS file system, as well as built/upload the sketch to the ESP32.
+You will need the SPIFFS file system to house the index.html file.

+Here is a tutorial on how to upload files to the SPIFFS partition on the ESP32